fseesink/django-adminlte3-tutorial/README.md

 ```

 5. Run migrations

+\[Skip if you cloned the repo]
 ```
 python3 manage.py migrate
 ```

 6. Create superuser account (so you can access Django admin pages):

+\[If you cloned the repo, you can either run this to create your own username, or skip and use Username/password:  frank/frank]
 ```
 python3 manage.py createsuperuser
 ```